aliroemhildt/lynns_list/README.md

 Lynn - My learning goals were to do more cypress testing using intercepts and stubbing static data.
 I also wanted to be more familiar with class and functional components in TypeScript, and with this project, to understand when it was better to use one over the other.

 ## Future Enhancements

+This MVP was built in a one-week sprint.
+In future iterations, we would like to add the following enhancements:

 - Allow user to select from multiple cities, or configure app to detect a user's location
 - Add filters for users to sort through types of restaurants on the home page